turingschool/curriculum/source/projects/traffic_spy.markdown

 * Message that the identifier does not exist

+When an identifier does exist, but no payload data has been submitted for the source.

+* Message that no payload data has been received for this source

 ### Application URL Statistics

 A client is able to view URL specific data at the following address: